 Boil a full kettle

 Heat a large, wide-based pan (preferably non-stick with a matching lid), over a medium-high heat

 Once hot, add a knob of butter to the pan

 Once melted, add the sliced shallot with a pinch of salt and cook for 2-3 min until starting to soften

 Meanwhile, dissolve the Knorr vegetable stock cube[s] in 500ml [1L] boiled water

-Once the shallot has softened, add the Chinese wine and spelt to the pan and cook for 2-3 min further
+Once the shallot has softened, add the Chinese rice wine and spelt to the pan and cook for 2-3 min further

 Add the vegetable stock and cook, covered, for 25-30 min, stirring occasionally, until the spelt is tender with a slight bite

 Tip: Add a splash more water if it's looking a little dry!